Wellbeing walks

 Each walk will be different in length and may be more suited to some than others.
 They proceed at a leisurely pace and include rests.

-We developed the walks with the support of the Ramblers and in partnership with local community groups and organisations.
+We developed the walks with local community groups and organisations.

 Walks in north and east Cambridge